briannanjeri/Event-handling-/README.md

-# Event-handling-
+# Event-handling
-This project entails on how to handle events and also includes jquey
+This project entails on how to handle events, creating dropdown menu and also includes jquery